nareshkumar-h/190528-Project2/readme.md

 - Select preset information/scenarios that could be applicable to the user.
 - See a suggested limit if the user wants to limit their intake for some time.

-Team 4 - Joshua Fitzsimmons, Shannon Bengel.
-Ronald Lee This project is designed to inform viewers of the expected daily activity of the YouTuber’s they are subscribed to, while letting YouTuber’s have the ability to set a schedule for their activity to let their subscribers know what to expect.
+#### Team 4 - Joshua Fitzsimmons, Shannon Bengel.
+Ronald Lee
+This project is designed to inform viewers of the expected daily activity of the YouTuber’s they are subscribed to, while letting YouTuber’s have the ability to set a schedule for their activity to let their subscribers know what to expect.

 Requirements
 Users can
-•	Register.
+*	Register.
-•	Login/Logout.
+*	Login/Logout.
-•	Recover their password.
+*	Recover their password.
-o	Email feature.
+*	Email feature.
-•	Upload images for their icons and video thumbnails.
+*	Upload images for their icons and video thumbnails.
-•	Be viewers who will be able to subscribe to YouTuber’s
+*	Be viewers who will be able to subscribe to YouTuber’s
-•	Be viewers who will be emailed when the YouTuber’s they are subscribed to upload a video.
+*	Be viewers who will be emailed when the YouTuber’s they are subscribed to upload a video.
-•	Be YouTuber’s who will be able to create their own update schedule.
+*	Be YouTuber’s who will be able to create their own update schedule.
-•	Be YouTuber’s who will be able to send messages to their subscribed viewer’s messages.
+*	Be YouTuber’s who will be able to send messages to their subscribed viewer’s messages.
-•	(Optional)Be viewers who will be able to set the time of day at which they will be emailed their subscribed YouTuber’s scheduled videos.
+*	(Optional)Be viewers who will be able to set the time of day at which they will be emailed their subscribed YouTuber’s scheduled videos.

-Team 5 - Sara/ John / Fareed
+#### Team 5 - Sara/ John / Fareed